awsdocs/aws-app-mesh-user-guide/doc_source/mesh-getting-started-ecs.md

 ### Application Container Envoy Dependency<a name="mesh-gs-ecs-envoy-dep"></a>

 The application containers in your task definitions must wait for the Envoy proxy to bootstrap and start before they can start\.
 To ensure that this happens, you set a `dependsOn` section in each application container definition to wait for the Envoy container to report as `HEALTHY`\.
 The following code block shows an application container definition example with this dependency\.
+All of the properties in the following example are required\.
+Some of the property values are also required, but some are *replaceable*\.

 ```
 {
-	"name": "app",
+	"name": "appName",
-	"image": "application_image",
+	"image": "appImage",
 	"portMappings": [{
 		"containerPort": 9080,
 		"hostPort": 9080,